Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Having big fonts makes the price look more expensive

-2. Get Rid Of The $igns
+2. Get rid of the $igns

 In a study, Cornell University researchers discovered that the presence or absence of the “$” symbol before the price had a substantial impact on how much customers spend at any given time.